ATR-Lab/kami-head/coffee_ws/src/coffee_voice_agent/README.md

 ### **Key Design Principle: Single Source of Truth**

-The voice agent now uses a **unified messaging approach** that provides all robot coordination information through two primary message types:
+The voice agent now uses a **unified messaging approach** that provides all robot coordination information through three primary message types:

 1. **`AgentStatus`** - Comprehensive agent state for robot coordination
 2. **`ToolEvent`** - Function tool call tracking for UI and analytics
+3. **`UserSpeech`** - Real-time STT transcription for conversation logging

 This replaces the previous fragmented approach of separate state, emotion, and TTS event messages, ensuring **atomic updates** and **consistent state** for the orchestrator.